yellingatcode/yet-another-commit-checker/README.md

 ####Branch Name Regex

 If present, only branches with names that match this regex will be allowed to be created.
-This affects both new branches being pushed and branches created within the Stash UI.
+This affects both new branches being pushed and branches created within the Bitbucket Server UI.

-For example, `master|(?:(?:bugfix|hotfix|feature)/[A-Z]+-\d+-.+)` would enforce that pushes should be done to branches that follow the Stash Branching Model naming convention.
+For example, `master|(?:(?:bugfix|hotfix|feature)/[A-Z]+-\d+-.+)` would enforce that pushes should be done to branches that follow the Bitbucket Server Branching Model naming convention.

 ####Exclude Merge Commits